Aref-Akminasi/aws-developer-associate/ECS.md

 - We have to define only the container port (host port is not applicable)
 - On the SG of the task allow port 80 from the ALB SG

-## ECS Tasks Placement (EC2 Launch Type only)

-- When a task of launch type EC2 is launched, ECS must determine where to place it
-- Strategies and Constraints are written in JSON

-### Strategies

-- Binpack: Place tasks based on the least available amount of CPU or memory (to minimizes the number of running EC2 - cost savings)
-- Randomly: place randomly
-- Spread: spread tasks for EC2s

-### Constraints

-- distinitInstance: place each task on a different instance
-- memberOf: place task on instances that satisfy and expression (ex: t2.\*)

 ## AWS Copilot

-- CLI tool to simplifies build, release, set up infrastructure, and operate production-ready containerized apps
+- AWS Copilot is a CLI tool to simplifies build, release, set up infrastructure, and operate production-ready containerized apps

 ## Elastic Kubernetes Service (EKS)